Wonder Woman (2017 film): Casting

-In late 2013, Zack Snyder cast Gal Gadot in the role of Wonder Woman for the 2016 film, Batman v Superman: Dawn of Justice over Élodie Yung and Olga Kurylenko, Jaimie Alexander was also considered but declined due to her contract with Marvel.
-Gadot had previously been offered the role of the Faora-Ul in Man of Steel (2013) but turned it down due to her pregnancy.
-Gadot later signed a three-picture deal and received a base salary of $300,000 for the film itself.
-Some criticized the casting, arguing that Gadot's Israeli background should have disqualified her from playing the role, which is often seen as an American symbol of freedom.
-Others said she was too thin to portray the character, who traditionally is depicted as busty and muscular.
-Gadot dismissed the backlash, explaining she trained extensively to build muscle and move beyond her Fast & Furious image.
-She took lessons in swordsmanship, Kung Fu, kickboxing, capoeira, and Brazilian jiu-jitsu, gaining 17 pounds.
-She said, "I trained six hours a day for six months—gym, fight choreography, and horseback riding.
-It was more intense than the army."
+Some criticized the casting, arguing that Gadot's Israeli heritage should have disqualified her from playing a character that is often seen as an American symbol of freedom.
+Others said she was too thin to portray Diana, who has been traditionally depicted as busty and muscular.
+Gadot dismissed the criticism, although she did build muscle for the role.
+She took lessons in swordsmanship, Kung Fu, kickboxing, capoeira, and Brazilian jiu-jitsu, as well as horseback riding.
+She trained six hours a day for six months, and gained 17 pounds.
+She said her training for the film was more intense than her training for the Israeli army.